 I saw one funnier than that the other day on Pinterest that said,” Potatoes give us chips, fries, and vodka.
 Get your Stuff together every other vegetable!”
 I fully agree with this statement.
 We need more vegetables to step up to the plate like potatoes.
 Even in the humble status as a tater tot, the potato is majestic!

 I am elevating the humble tater tots to Steakhouse status with a simple homemade seasoning and a cool and spicy dip.
 Come with me on my tater tot adventure!

 My favorite way to eat potatoes is in mashed form with peas and butter stirred in.
-My second favorite way is as a french fry.
-A big, thick, meaty steak fry that I can coat in a thin layer of salt and dip in ketchup.
+My second favorite way is a french fry.
+A big, thick, meaty steak fry that I can coat with a thin layer of salt and dip in ketchup.
 I am really surprised that I have not had a heart attack with the amount of salt I have eaten while attached to a potato.

-At the store this last time, I wondered through the frozen foods section and found myself in the potato section, grabbing a bag of steak fries.
+At the store this last time, I wandered through the frozen foods section and found myself in the potato section, grabbing a bag of steak fries.
 Right next to them, a bag of tater tots.
 MINI ONES!!
 Tater tots are already small compared to whole potatoes but to come in a mini version, makes me overly excited!
 I mean, smaller foods are my middle name!
 Actually, it is Ann, but we will stick with smaller foods.
 Grabbing that bag and tossing it in my cart, my mind started thinking of all the fun things I can make with these tiny potatoes.

 Tater tot casserole didn’t seem to do them justice.

 Smashing them in the waffle iron makes them super crispy but not really finger food.

 A spicy kick of pepper, garlic, and other tasty flavors, this seasoning is not just for topping steak.
 I am using my Steakhouse Seasoning to spice up my roasted veggies, my chili, chicken breasts, and even my french fries.